 This was a major win for Pickens County and the health, safety and self-determination of its citizens!

-The South Carolina Supreme Court issued a writ of certiorari to review the Court of Appeals' decision.
-Oral arguments are scheduled for May 25, 2021.
+The South Carolina Supreme Court issued a writ of certiorari to review the Court of Appeals' decision and oral arguments were held on May 25, 2021.